RandomStudent0/CSCI4320_GroupProject/README.md

 Has been tested for no errors.
 ```
 ```
-v3 updates: Expected later tonight or tomorrow.
+v3 updates: Finished
-Functional list IOTs button and to its pages, and exit button
+Functional list IOTs button and to its pages, exit button was not implemented because we have a back button on the androids already.
+Also fixed the register system so user cannot enter only username or only password.
 ```
 ```
 v4 updates and beyond:
 Main Goal: Each member has their own functional IOT page

+Fix register system
 Database implementation for user/pass?
 Enter IOT button and make it functional
 Enable/Disable switch actually does something
-List of IOT
 Each member's IOT page
-Exit or back button for each page (Not sure if needed) Fix some variable names
+Fix some variable names
-Fix coding style and remove extra copies/templates for next pages/classes
+Fix coding style and remove extra copies/templates for next pages/classes Each user has their own IOTs and stored array lists to list the IOTs
 ```

 ** How to run the .apk file**